easyRTML/easyRTML/easyRTML_PakageContent/README.md

 ## Step 4: Feature Selection + Model Training

-Now we are all set to Train out Machine Learning model.
-Before that we select the best features among the features_df dataframe which corresponds to highest accursy with limited number of features eventually resulting in prediction time 10-100 macroseconds.
+Now we're ready to train our Machine Learning model! 🎉 Before diving in, we'll identify the best features from the features_df dataframe.
+This ensures we use the most relevant features for the highest accuracy while keeping the model efficient, with prediction times in the range of 10-100 microseconds.

 Outputs and Visual results:
 - List of Selected Features